Ed Sheeran

 Sheeran has sold 200 million records worldwide, making him one of the world's best-selling music artists.
 He has 119 million RIAA-certified units in the US, and two of his albums are in the list of the best-selling albums in UK chart history.
 In December 2019, the Official Charts Company named him its artist of the decade, with the most combined success in the UK album and singles charts in the 2010s.
-As of July 2024, he is the third most followed artist on Spotify.
+As of September 2026, he is the fourth-most-followed artist on Spotify.
 Several of his tours are amongst the most-attended concert tours, and his ÷ Tour became the highest-grossing of all time in August 2019.
 An alumnus of the National Youth Theatre in London, Sheeran's acting roles include appearing in the 2019 film Yesterday, playing himself.
 In 2025, Time magazine listed him as one of the world's 100 most influential people.